CyDragon80/node-xml-csharp-cereal/README.md

         return temp;
     }
 }
-// Or you could use separate template generation class MyClass2
+// Or you could generate the template separately class MyClass2
 {
     constructor() { this.OtherString = null }